 He was about to go back for his pocket watch when he heard the snap of twigs, something moving through the underbrush, and a voice calling to another.
 That hadn’t been his imagination!
 Abandoning the watch to whatever demons were in pursuit, Harry scurried, doubled over, along the base of the stone wall to the church steeple.
 He was a dead man if he waited out in the open, that much he knew, and the steeple might prove to be a trap; but it was a better defensive position.
 Harry was counting on lasting at least until daybreak.

-The door at the base of the steeple was still sturdy, and locked tight.
+He tried the door at the base of the steeple and found it to be locked tight.
 No doubt the key had been lost for decades, if not centuries, and that was probably a good thing.
-It would halt his pursuers.
-Harry slipped around the corner to the dark side of the structure, felt for handholds in the rough stonework and among the ivy, and hauled himself up.
+It would slow his pursuers.
+He slipped around the corner to the dark side of the structure, felt for handholds in the rough stonework and among the ivy, and hauled himself up.
 A minute later, he tumbled into the belfry, rolled to his feet, and flattened himself against the wall.

 It was silent.
 Through the wide belfry windows, Harry could see the village spread out around the church ruins, yews shading slate roofs.
 The dark shape breaking the horizon was not another war-battered church but the local lordling’s manor house.
 A light gleamed in its tower window, and for a moment, Harry wondered if he could be seen from there by its occupant.
 Surely not.